lasdapharm/devops-stage-2/README.md

 - Database Configuration: The application is configured to use a PostgreSQL database,properly set up and connected.

 - Adminer Setup: Adminer is configured to run on port 8080.
-Adminer is accessible via the subdomain db.babbexx22.chickenkiller.com and is properly connected to the PostgreSQL database.
+Adminer is accessible via the subdomain db.honeymama.online and is properly connected to the PostgreSQL database.

 - Proxy Manager Setup: Traefik (serving as the proxy manager) is configured to run on port 8090.
-Traefik's dashboard is also accessible via the subdomain `proxy.babbexx22.chickenkiller.com`.
+Traefik's dashboard is also accessible via the subdomain `proxy.honeymama.online`.

 - Cloud Deployment: The Dockerized application is deployed to an AWS EC2 instance.
 A domain (or free subdomain from Afraid DNS) is set up for the application, HTTP is configured to redirect to HTTPS and www is configured to redirect to non-www.